openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-rpc.md

 **Error Description**

-This operation is permitted only for remote objects.
+This operation is exclusively permitted for remote objects.

 **Possible Causes**

-A method supported exclusively by RemoteObject was invoked on a RemoteProxy.
+A method supported only by RemoteObject was invoked on a RemoteProxy.

 **Resolution Steps**

-Verify whether RemoteObject-exclusive methods were called on a RemoteProxy.
+Verify if RemoteProxy was incorrectly used to call RemoteObject-exclusive methods.

 ## 1900007 Remote Object Communication Failure